 Kvinnherad

-Kvinnherad is a major energy hub with substantial hydropower development and critical grid infrastructure serving western Norway.
+Kvinnherad emerges as a major energy hub with substantial hydropower development and growing industrial demand, anchored by Statnett's extensive grid infrastructure.

 Active Queue